The-Missing-Semicolon/FidoAuth/README.md

 * Enter the username, and click "Being Registration".
 This will cause the client browser to run the token registration process.
 * Once that has completed, run the `fido_save_creds` entry point on the server with the provided arguments to store the key.
 This will prompt for the users password.

-## TODO List

-* Automated test suite
-* Add a logout URL
-* Display an error when javascript isn't enabled
-* Behavior when paired TLS client certificates
-  * Force the username to match the name in the client cert
-  * Allow configurations where the password and/or fido auth are bypassed
-* Investigate alternatives to the auth_tkt package
-* Support for mod_auth_pubtkt
-* Support for the nginx method originally supported in https://github.com/newhouseb/nginxwebauthn